 Anammox bacteria are coccoid bacteria with an average diameter ranging between 800 and 1,100 nm (97).
 They are anaerobic chemolithoautotrophs and thus are physiologically distinct from the other known Planctomycetes.
 Anammox bacteria use nitrite as the electron acceptor to form dinitrogen gas as the final product (91).
-The highly toxic "rocket fuel" hydrazine (N_2H_4) and nitric oxide (N_2H_4) are the two intermediates of this process (40, 74, 75, 87, 91).
-Carbon fixation proceeds through the acetyl coenzyme A (N_2H_4) and nitric out 15 times to fix 1 molecule of carbon dioxide with nitrite as the electron donor, leading to the anaerobic production of nitrate in anabolism (15, 87).
+The highly toxic "rocket fuel" hydrazine (N2H4) and nitric oxide (NO) are the two intermediates of this process (40, 74, 75, 87, 91).
+Carbon fixation proceeds through the acetyl coenzyme A (CoA) pathway (80, 89).
+The catabolic anammox reaction is carried out 15 times to fix 1 molecule of carbon dioxide with nitrite as the electron donor, leading to the anaerobic production of nitrate in anabolism (15, 87).